 After receiving over $1 million in a class action settlement against MedQuist for helping to unethically fund transcription businesses, the AHDI began work on its Manual of Ethical Best Practice for healthcare documentation organizations.
 The manual was released in 2010, guiding transcription businesses on new policies regarding privacy, security, billing, compensation, outsourcing, marketing, time/date stamping and ethical practices.
 The manual includes guidance on how transcriptionists are to deal with unethical requests that violate policies or compliance.

-Two key turning points that led to tighter regulations of the transcription industry in 2009 were the strengthening of the Health Insurance Portability and Accountability Act (HIPAA) in 2009 and the passage of the American Recovery and Reinvestment Act (ARRA).
-Title II of HIPPA called for setting national standards for electronic health care transactions.
-ARRA established national adoption of clinical information systems such as electronic health records (EHRs).
+Two key turning points that led to tighter regulations of the transcription industry in 2009 were the strengthening of the Health Insurance Portability and Accountability Act (HIPAA) 2009 and the passage of the American Recovery and Reinvestment Act (ARRA).
+Title II of HIPPA called for setting national standards for electronic healthcare transactions.
+ARRA established the national adoption of clinical information systems such as electronic health records (EHRs).
 These new laws helped spawn ethical guidelines for the transcription industry that introduced audit control and user identification safeguards when business associates accessed electronic records, which were required to be stored in secure data centers.
-These ramped up security provided more control over how home transcriptionists could access PHI.
+These ramped-up securities provided more control over how home transcriptionists could access PHI.

 PHI has helped straighten out the transcription industry, making it more difficult for fraud.
 Standards have been established as medical transcription service organizations (MTSOs) now put a heavy focus on accurate patient care documentation.
 The AHDI, which was founded in 1978, now acts as a disciplinary organization overseeing healthcare documentation.
 The organization establishes industry requirements and works through legislation to improve the protection of patient healthcare records.
 Although fraud may still exist among certain sectors of health care, the transcription services industry now appears to be in full compliance.